-Many people search the words “do I have anxiety?” at some point in their life.
-The fact that the question has come up at all is often meaningful — it usually means that something in how you are feeling is asking to be understood.
+Many people search for the words “do I have anxiety?” at some point in their life.
+The fact that the question has come up at all is often meaningful.
+It usually means that something in how you are feeling is asking to be understood.
 This page is here to help you reflect on what you are experiencing, not to give a diagnosis.
 A real diagnosis can only be made through a careful conversation with a qualified mental health professional who knows your history and your situation.

 What follows is a gentle, structured way to notice patterns.
-Take your time with it.
-You do not need to label what you find, and you do not need to fit any particular description perfectly.
-Many anxious experiences sit at different points on a spectrum, and the goal of this kind of reflection is not to put yourself in a box but to understand what might be going on and what might help.
+Take your time.
+You do not need to force what you find into a label, and you do not need to fit any description perfectly.
+Many anxious experiences sit at different points on a spectrum.
+The goal of this kind of reflection is not to put yourself in a box, but to understand what might be going on and what might help.

 What anxiety can feel like

-- Worry that feels excessive, hard to switch off, or out of proportion to what is happening.
+- Worry that feels excessive, difficult to switch off, or out of proportion to what is happening.

 - A sense of dread or anticipating the worst, even when there is little outward reason for concern.